RedisLabs/redislabs-docs/content/rs/administering/security/client-connections.md

 practice to stay current on your client libraries for the most up to date security.

-[To set the minimum TLS version that can be used for encrypting the data in transit between a Redis client and a Redis Enterprise cluster, use the REST API or the following rladmin command:]{style="font-weight: 400;"}
+To set the minimum TLS version that can be used for encrypting the data in transit between a Redis client and a Redis Enterprise cluster, use the REST API or the following rladmin
+command:

     rladmin> cluster config min_data_TLS_version [version, e.g. 1.2]